The recipe notebook

 URL on a friend's text.
 Photo of an open cookbook.
 Screenshot saved six months ago.
 Type it yourself.
 Six different ways in, and every one gives you a clean, structured recipe ready to cook.

-Paste any recipe URL
+Paste a supported recipe URL

 Snap an open cookbook